 Though some phishing scams are easy to identify, other phishing attempts in an email, social networking sites, or websites can look very legitimate.
 The only way to never fall for a phishing scam is to never click on a link that has been sent to you.

-For example, if the email says it’s from your bank and has all the right logos and knows your name, it may be from your bank – or it may not be.
+For example, if the email says it’s from your bank and has all the correct logos and knows your name, it may be from your bank – or it may not be.
 Instead of using the link provided, find the website yourself using a search engine.
-This way, you will know you landed on a legitimate site and not some mock-up fake site.
+This way, you will know you landed on a legitimate site and not some fake mock-up site.

 How safe are you when using the Internet?

 Follow the rules.
 Never post or trade personal pictures.
-Never reveal personal information, such as an address, phone number, or location.
+You should not reveal personal information, such as an address, phone number, or location.
 Use only a screen name and don’t share passwords.

 How do I practice safe browsing?